Why study Nursing Technology?

 In order to be fully evaluated for transfer credits to the nursing program, credits must be assessed as part of the college admission process and nursing course syllabi reviewed by the chairperson.

-TOEFL (Test of English as Foreign Language) – Students who have not graduated from a U.S. or English speaking high school must complete the TOEFL examination or other exam with the designated score, as listed below.
+English Proficiency Requirement – Students who have not graduated from a U.S. or English speaking high school must complete the TOEFL examination or other exam with the designated score, as listed below.
 With the following exceptions: